Heeuul/MarsRover/README.md

 Tile based game made with C++ to simulate the exploration of Mars rover.

-**Goal**: Collect every gold inside the map while avoid falling into the holes.
+**Goal**: Help Lucky, the Mars rover, to collect every gold inside the map while avoid falling into the holes.

 ## How to Play